Fresh, Local and Good for the Lake

 Photos by J. Allen, Habitat Gardening in Central New York

-Go Native! perennials LLC cultivates and expands the supply and use of native perennial landscaping plants to support buffering Skaneateles Lake from harmful pollutants (and subsequent harmful algal blooms).
+Go Native! perennials LLC cultivates and expands the supply and use of native perennial landscaping plants to help buffer Skaneateles Lake from harmful pollutants (and subsequent harmful algal blooms).
 Plants that are native in this region are adapted to our climate, soil conditions and require far less water.
-Perennials will send their roots deep and support water infiltration into the ground.
-Native plants provide nectar, pollen and seeds as food for native butterflies, insects, birds and other animals – something non-native plants generally cannot do.
+Perennials will send their roots deep encouraging water infiltration into the ground.
+Native plants provide nectar, pollen and seeds as food for native insects like butterflies and dragonflies, birds and other animals – much better than non-native plants.
 We are building a network of landscapers and restoration ecologists who know how to restore your land so that it protects Skaneateles Lake and are happy to help you connect with them.
-Co-owners : Mary Menapace 315-727-9405 and Janice Wiles 240-626 5209 email: firstname.lastname@example.org
+Co-owners : Janice Wiles 240-626 5209 and Mary Menapace 315-727-9405 email: firstname.lastname@example.org

 October Rose Farm is a local, family-owned and operated farm specializing in pastured poultry, including broilers (meat-type chickens) and free-range laying hens.
 Owners Brian and Susan Underwood have been raising chickens on pasture for more than twenty years.
-Pasturing is the traditional method of raising livestock.
-It is ecologically sustainable, humane, and produces the tastiest, most nutritious meat, poultry and eggs.
-October Rose Farm animals are raised without antibiotics and medications, are never crowded and are allowed to express their natural foraging behaviors.
+Traditional pasturing is ecologically sustainable, humane, and produces the tastiest, most nutritious meat, poultry and eggs.
+October Rose Farm animals are raised without medications including antibiotics, are never crowded and are allowed to forage naturally.
 Broiler chickens are processed humanely on the farm according to state and federal regulations

-The Underwoods specialize in relationship marketing of clean, wholesome and delicious foods for your family.
+The Underwoods are committed to growing and raising clean, wholesome and delicious foods for your family.
 You can learn more about October Rose Farm by visiting them on Instagram: (https://www.intagram.com/octoberrosefarm/?hl=en)